-On February 21, 2017, we announced that we entered into a farmout agreement with Canaan Resource Partners ("Canaan"), which covers certain Haynesville and Bossier shale acreage in San Augustine County, Texas operated by XTO Energy Inc. We have an approximate 50% working interest in the acreage.
+On February 21, 2017, we announced that we entered into a farmout agreement with Canaan Resource Partners ("Canaan", and such farmout, the "Canaan Farmout"), which covers certain Haynesville and Bossier shale acreage in San Augustine County, Texas operated by XTO Energy Inc. We have an approximate 50% working interest in the acreage.
 A total of 18 wells are anticipated to be drilled over an initial phase, beginning with wells spud after January 1, 2017.
 At its option, Canaan may participate in two additional phases with each phase continuing for the lesser of two years or until 20 wells have been drilled.
-During the three phases of the agreement, Canaan will commit on a phase-by-phase basis and fund 80% of our drilling and completion costs and will be assigned 80% of our working interests in such wells (40% working interest on an 8/8ths basis).
+During the first three phases of the agreement, Canaan will commit on a phase-by-phase basis and fund 80% of our drilling and completion costs and will be assigned 80% of our working interests in such wells (40% working interest on an 8/8ths basis).
 After the third phase, Canaan can earn 40% of our working interest (20% working interest on an 8/8ths basis) in additional wells drilled in the area by continuing to fund 40% of our costs for those wells on a well-by-well basis.
 We will receive a base overriding royalty interest ("ORRI") before payout and an additional ORRI after payout on all wells drilled under the agreement.
-The execution of this agreement is anticipated to reduce our future capital expenditures by approximately \$40-\$50 million annually.
+The execution of this agreement is anticipated to offset our future capital expenditures by approximately \$40 to \$50 million annually during the term of the agreement.